ElSrJuez/poorMansCloudLAPS/ReadMe.md

 1. Open your intune environment and go to Home --> Reports --> Endpoint analytics
 2. Create a new custom Script
 3. Define a name and description etc
-4. Upload the modified simpleLAPS.PS1 as detection and as remidiation
+4. Upload the modified simpleLAPS.PS1 as detection and as remediation
 5. Disable "Run this Script using logged-on-credentials"
 6. Disable "Enforce script signature check"
 7. Enable "Run script in 64-bit PowerShell"